bhontz/CodingForGoodGaming/README.md

 #### ACTIVE To-Dos

-    + need to complete fcscore dialog
+    + end of round display needs to overlay cards

     + use of log files for the client instead of stdout.
     maybe client startup process sends the current log file to the server and then truncates it.

-    + ability to rearrange cards after going out, including tagging books and runs

     + ability to restart the game at any round number